This form is used to request an initial no obligation consultation or hire a consultant (both employees and labor organizations).

 You may also call us direct at (202) 642-1287.
 You may view the common fee schedule by clicking here.
 The common fee schedule is a schedule of fees agreed upon by consultants to which we may refer you.
 All initial fees are payable in advance through PayPal to your consultant unless other arrangements are made with the consultant (such as payment made by check).
 All major credit cards accepted through PayPal.
 Fees may be discounted, reimbursed, or directly paid by labor organizations through agreements with such organizations.
 Fees paid to consultants are not tax deductibe.
 Consultants offer a free initial consultation in all cases to both employees and labor organizations.
 The initial no obligation consultation will help us, and you, determine whether our services will be useful and provide value.

-Hourly fee: $150 hr ; 4 hr. minimum (billed in one-tenth of an hour (.10) increments) except for services designated as flat rate
+Hourly fee: $150 hr ; 4 hr. minimum (billed in .6 hr increments) except for services designated as flat rate

 At this time we are not directly accepting clients from the Veterans Administration.
 If you are a bargaining unit member, you should contact your local union.